opoweiluo/stores-rest-api/README.md

 ### StoreList

 - `GET: /stores`
     - Description: get all stores

+## Deployed the resources on this URL: rest-api-course-demo.xyz